docker-archive/global-hack-day-3/foresti/README.md

       yes
     </td>
     <td>
-     The address for which the server should accept connections.
+     The bind address for the server.
     </td>
   </tr>
   <tr>